Anglo-Albanian Association

 The Anglo-Albanian Association is an association established in 1913 by Aubrey Herbert under the name Albanian Committee.
 In 1918 this committee evolved into Anglo-Albanian Society and then into the Anglo-Albanian Association.

 Objectives

-The Anglo-Albanian Association was founded to support the Albanian cause in Great Britain and to promote recognition of the Independent Albania.
+The Anglo-Albanian Committee was originally founded to support the Albanian cause in Great Britain and to promote recognition of the Independent Albania.

+The current Association holds regular events on Albanian history, culture and music.
+It also disseminates information on a range of Albania-related events and developments and produces an e-newsletter, the Anglo-Albanian Gazette.

 Members

 Some of the members were Edith Durham, Lord Lamington and Dervish Duma.

 After 1985 the Chairman of the Anglo-Albanian Association was Harry Hodgkinson, British writer, journalist, and naval intelligence officer.
-Its current president is Noel Malcolm.
+Its current president is Noel Malcolm and Vice President James Hickson, great-nephew of Edith Durham.